 The LOSS Team is actively seeking volunteers to assist operations.
 Volunteer opportunities include roles such as coordinating volunteers, conducting follow-up calls, day-to-day oversight, and/or providing assistance on the scene of a loss.

-If you are interested in learning more about LOSS Team and this exciting opportunity, please contact us at 406-457-8970 or by emailing jhegstrom@lccountymt.gov.
+If you are interested in learning more about LOSS Team and this exciting opportunity, please contact Rachel at rjefferies@lccountymt.gov or 406-457-8979.

 On scene response

-Q: If I join the LOSS Team, would I be sent to the scene alone?
+Q: If I join the LOSS Team, would I be sent on a visit alone?

 Q: How will I know what to say or do?
 This feels very scary as I don’t know what to tell a bereaved family member.